fritbot/Fritbot/README.md

 Once you've set up the connector and any modules you would like, run the bot with `node index.js`.
 If everything works correctly, your bot should now connect to your server instead of opening a shell.
 Most common errors are reported sanely so you should hopefully be able to resolve any problems on your own.

-Core Configuration
+Bot Configuration
 ---

+Configuration options are loaded in the following order:
+* Default option (when specified in code)
+* Read from config.yml
+* Dynamic options passed to bot() call at runtime
+* Environment variables - Config options are mapped by uppercasing and prefixing FB_, eg db_url -> FB_DB_URL

 Most connectors and modules set up their own configuration variables, which can be found in the appropriate repositories.
-Some variables are part of the bot itself, however.
+Some variables are part of the bot itself, though the only two of these you will normally need to modify are db_url and locale.
+You can change the name and responds_to if you'd like to personalize your bot!

 | Name | Description | Default |
 |------|-------------|---------|